DhavalDalal/long_story_solution/ReadMe.md

 so that I can get an idea of the individual and total exposure to the markets.
 ```
 ### This Iteration
-* The stories are already in prioritized order.
+* The stories are already in the prioritized order.

 * There is a dependency of Story #5 on Story #4, hence Story #4 needs to be delivered first.